rokf/lua-html/README.md

 The metatable of the module itself has a `__call` field.
 After the module is required it can be called as a function.

-The function accepts two arguments.
-A function and an optional custom environment table.
+The function accepts three arguments.
+A function, a data table (optional) and a custom environment table (optional).
 The function runs inside a custom environment so you can still get those `undefined` errors outside of it.